ernesto27/system-design/videostream/tutorial/tutorial.md

 }
 ```

-This definition allow the lambda function to access to the Watch logs and S3  AWS services requires by our lambda application.
+This definition allow the lambda function to access to the Watch logs and S3  AWS services require by our lambda application.

 Click on next, put a name like "lambda-tutorial-policy" and press on Create policy button.

 ### Create role

-Go to **IAM -> Access management -> Roles -> Create role**,  select AWS service as entity type,  in the use case select Lambda and click on next,  on the permissions section search the policy the we created before "lambda-tutorial-policy"  select that and click on next,  in role detail select a name for the role, for example "lambda-tutorial-role" and click on Create role.
+Go to **IAM -> Access management -> Roles -> Create role**,  select AWS service as entity type,  in the use case select Lambda and click on next,  on the permissions section search the policy that we created before "lambda-tutorial-policy"  select it and click on next,  in role detail select a name for the role, for example "lambda-tutorial-role" finally click on Create role.

 ### Create lambda function

-On the AWS dashboard go to the lambda section,  make sure to select the same region that we use in the S3  section (in our case "us-west-2 - Oregon"), this is neccesary to make our trigger configuration works correctly.
+On the AWS dashboard go to the lambda section,  make sure to select the same region that we used in the S3 bucked setup (in our case "us-west-2 - Oregon"), this is neccesary to make our trigger configuration works properly.

 ![lambda](./lambda.png)

-Select container image, put any function name and in the image URI you can type the value by hand or click in the browse images to select the image ECR.
+Select container image, put any function name, in the image URI you can type the value by hand or click in the "browse images" to select the version image ECR.

 On Change default execution role,  select Use an existing role and choose the execution role that we created before "lambda-tutorial-role".

-Click on create,  wait a moment and the lambda function should be created on AWS, in order to check our container application , go to Test section and click on "Test" button,  this should return the response "Hello lambda" that we define on the lambda function.
+Click on create,  wait a moment until AWS finish the creation of the lambda ( you should see a message ), in order to check our container application , go to Test section and click on "Test" button,  this should return the response "Hello lambda" that we define on the lambda function handler.

 ![lambda](./lambda-response.png)

 ### Add trigger s3

-We need to configure our lambda to triggers when a file is upload to a S3 bucket,  for that reason go to the lambda detail and click on Add Trigger,
+We need to configure our lambda to execute when a file is upload to a S3 bucket,  for that reason go to the lambda detail and click on Add Trigger,

 On Trigger configuration, select S3 as a trigger type, in the bucket select the S3 created on the first section of this tutorial, be sure to select the input bucket type, leave default values on the other options and click on Add.